Ansible2/sqf-language-rework/configuration/grammars/docs/commands/commandingMenu.md

 Returns the name of the topmost commanding menu or "" if the menu is closed.
 For action menu visibility check see `isActionMenuVisible`.
-See {{HashLink|#Notes}} for <See arm Reference 2>/<See arm Reference 3> structure.
+See <See HashLink Reference Notes> for <See arma2 Reference arma3> structure.

 ---